doyled3atwit/Data-Science-Job-Posting-Analysis/README.md

 # Data-Science-Job-Posting-Analysis

-## Questions before submitting
-- did i cite my data correctly ?
-- do i have to keep ss of code in readME ?
-- should i write more descriptions ?

 Examining the benefits, necessary qualifications, various companies, locations and additional insights derived from California-based data science job postings.

 Dakota Doyle